foundry/MagnetoMeter/README.md

 	 *    Represents a vector pointing to magnetic North constructed from
 	 *    axis component values x, y, and z.
 An accuracy of the heading
 	 *    calculation is also provided along with timestamp information.
-	 */

-The x,y and z properties…

 	 *
 	 *  x|y|z
 	 *  Discussion:
 	 *    Returns a raw value for the geomagnetism measured in the [x|y|z]-axis.

-Note that these are _properties_ - the Core Motion equivalents are contained in a _struct_.
-Also these are not 'raw data' from the magnetometer, they are filtered values to lose on-device magnetic field bias and local external magnetic fields - so endeavouring to get closer to the earth's geomagnetic field.
-They are raw in the sense that they are then used to derive the magneticHeading property.

 __Core Motion framework__
  __CMDeviceMotion__  __CMCalibratedMagneticField__